-Termidor Treatment vs. Premise Termite Control has been an ongoing question from consumers concerned about getting the best possible protection for their home.
+Termidor Treatment vs Premise Termite Control – Which is best? – Termidor Treatment vs. Premise Termite Control has been an ongoing question from consumers concerned about getting the best possible protection for their homes.
 Both are good products.
 Both will work well in the right situation.
 The key is finding a professional termite control professional that has the experience and knowledge to help you make the best choice.
 Let us help you do the right thing in the Termidor treatment vs. Premise Termite Control question.

 Which is better for your termite treatment?
 When it comes to termite control Phoenix, Termidor and Premise are the top termiticides used by local exterminators.
 For over a decade the debate has raged which one is better?
 Termidor?
 Premise?
 Most Phoenix exterminators swear allegiance to one or the other and naturally claim the product they use is the best.